• Home

 Yes indeed!
 White chocolate chips, chopped pecans, coconut, or even a pinch of cinnamon or cardamom go real nice with blueberries.

-My cookies turned out dry-what happened?
+My blueberry oatmeal cookies turned out dry, what happened?

 Usually means they were overbaked or had too much flour.
 Be sure to spoon and level your flour, and pull the cookies out while the centers still look a little soft.

-Can I make the dough ahead of time?
+Can I make blueberry oatmeal cookie dough ahead of time?

 Yep!
 Chill it for up to 48 hours in the fridge.
 The longer it rests, the deeper the flavor gets.
 You can also scoop and freeze dough balls for future cookie emergencies.

 Ooh that's a good one!
-Yes-you can press the dough into an 8x8 or 9x9-inch pan, bake at 350°F, and slice into bars.
+Yes, you can press the dough into an 8x8 or 9x9-inch pan, bake at 350°F, and slice into bars.
 Just watch the center for doneness.

 Baked cookies piled high in a square black bowl on a gray napkin.

-More Blueberry Recipes
+More Cookie Recipes to Consider

 • Baked and frosted cookies piled on a white rectangular platter.

-Easy Muffin Mix Cookies
+Easy Blueberry Muffin Mix Cookies

 If you'd like free, easy recipes sent straight to your email, subscribe and get a free 5-day meal plan!